Rajasi shares her making the switch story. Thank you for sharing Rajasi!

 It’s been 15 years I’m bleeding and I decided to write a reflection about it.

 The conflict in my mind peaked when I moved to one of the remote place in Chhattisgarh.
 As I reached there I learned that there is no waste management system at district level and it was too upsetting to burn pads or bury them in the beautiful place I lived.
 With this guilt and question in my mind I used to try to find some person with who I can share my thoughts.
-Once I was discussing with my friend from Mumbai about conducting workshop on menstrual health management for school girls where I worked, she showed me Eco Femme cloth pads which she used and things changed for me.
+Once I was discussing with my friend from Mumbai about conducting workshop on menstrual health management for school girls where I worked, she showed me Eco Femme cloth pads which she used.

 It was the moment which changed something in me and I made cloth pads for myself and taught my students to make them.
 Later when I moved to Pune, I ordered Eco Femme cloth pads and Shecup which changed my view towards my body.
 I felt more connected to myself and my periods.
 With that feeling I am able to connect with women and understand them.
 Let me tell you that it wasn’t easy to switch as initially when cloth pads didn’t dry on rainy days, I had to dry them by ironing/blow drying. 😛 Sometimes it was frustrating but I made and ordered more pads to avoid that situation.
 It is blissful to not fear about rashes that disposables gave me.
 The most amazing feeling was when I used Shecup during 24 hour long train journey and I could re-insert it twice in a rocking train.